AdobeDocs/campaign-web.en/help/adoption/get-started/marketers.md

 >[!AVAILABILITY]
 >
 >* Adobe Campaign v8 supports both Android and iOS Push Channel.
 For transitioning of existing workflows and deliveries using Push Channel please connect with your Adobe Campaign Transition Manager.
-Learn more on [Channel Set up](https://experienceleague.adobe.com/en/docs/campaign/campaign-v8/send/push/push-data-collection){target="_blank"}.
+Learn more about [Channel Set up](https://experienceleague.adobe.com/en/docs/campaign/campaign-v8/send/push/push-data-collection){target="_blank"}.
 >
 >* Note that the SDK V4 for mobile applications was [deprecated in Campaign Standard](https://experienceleague.adobe.com/en/docs/campaign-standard/using/release-notes/deprecated-features#deprecated-features){target="_blank"} a few years ago.
 You should have already transitioned to Adobe Experience Platform SDK, which is the same used in Campaign v8.
 >